Mrinal-Chauhan/Boston-House-Price-Prediction-ML-Model/README.md

 4. Modify and experiment with different algorithms and parameters to improve the model.

 ## Conclusion
 This project demonstrates the full pipeline for building a machine learning regression model, from data cleaning and preprocessing to model evaluation.
-The model provides valuable insights into the factors influencing house prices and offers a solid baseline for further improvements.
+After testing multiple models, XGBoost provided the most accurate predictions, highlighting its robustness in handling complex datasets.